maman/css-literal-loader/README.md

 What does that mean? css-in-js libraries are often a _replacement_ for css preprocessors, in that they provide ways of doing variables, composition, mixins, imports etc. Usually they accomplish this by leaning on JS language features where appropriate, and adding there own domain-specific language bits when needed.

-css-literal-loader **doesn't try to do any of that** because it's not trying to replace preprocessors but rather, make component-centric javascript work better with **existing** styling tooling.
+@maman/css-literal-loader **doesn't try to do any of that** because it's not trying to replace preprocessors but rather, make component-centric javascript work better with **existing** styling tooling.
 This means at a minimum it needs to scope styles to the component (handled by css-modules) and map those styles to your component's API (props), which is what the above API strives for.

 #### Composition, variables, etc?

 How you accomplish that is mostly up to your preprocessor.
 Leverage Sass variables, or Less mixins, orpostcss nesting polyfills, or whatever.
 The css you'r writing is treated just like a normal style file so all the tooling your used to works here.
-For composition specifically around classes you can also use css-modules `composes` to compose styles, since css-literal-loader extracts styles to consistent names;
+For composition specifically around classes you can also use css-modules `composes` to compose styles, since
+@maman/css-literal-loader extracts styles to consistent names;

 ```js
 // Button.js